If you stream with the Larix Broadcaster app and receive connectivity warnings:

-You can improve stream quality by switching Larix Broadcaster to use HEVC mode.
+You can improve your stream's quality by using the Larix Broadcaster phone app in HEVC mode.

 HEVC is advanced video compression that allows great looking 720p streams with bandwidths as low as 1Mbit.
 (Larix, Mevo, and GoPro default to the industry standard H.264 over RTMP, which requires a connection of 2Mbit or greater for 720p.)